 The marine water quality spatial and temporal boundaries define the maximum spatial and temporal extent within which the potential effects assessment was conducted.

-The spatial boundaries were defined by the coastal morphology, physical oceanography of Roberts Bay, and the proximity of Phase 2 infrastructure and activities to the marine environment.
+The spatial boundaries selected to shape this assessment are determined by the Project's potential effects on the marine environment.
+The spatial boundaries were defined by the coastal morphology, physical oceanography of Roberts Bay, and the proximity of Project infrastructure and activities to the marine environment.

-The temporal boundaries considered the different phases of the Phase 2 Project and their durations.
+Temporal boundaries are selected that consider the different phases of the Project and their durations.
 The Project's temporal boundaries reflect those periods during which planned activities will occur and have potential to affect marine water quality.

 The determination of spatial and temporal boundaries also takes into account the development of the entire Hope Bay Greenstone Belt.
-The assessment considers both the incremental potential effects of Phase 2 as well as the total potential effects of the additional Phase 2 activities in combination with the existing and approved projects including the Doris Project and advanced exploration activities at Madrid and Boston.
+The assessment considers both the incremental potential effects of the Project as well as the total potential effects of the additional Project activities in combination with the existing and approved projects including the Doris Project and advanced exploration activities at Madrid and Boston.